cisagov/dotgov-home/pages/updates/2022-omnibus.md

 We also anticipate publishing the file in ICANN's [Centralized Zone Data Service](https://czds.icann.org/help) soon.
 As the name indicates, CZDS is a place where many domain registries make their zone file available, typically pursuant to an agreement with ICANN.
 Though we have [no registry agreement](https://www.icann.org/en/registry-agreements?first-letter=a&sort-column=top-level-domain&sort-direction=asc&page=1) with ICANN, we believe that publishing in CZDS affords a wider availability of the file in a place where many are familiar with requesting them.
 Though a CZDS account will be necessary to request the file, the .gov registry won't receive requests for the file: they'll all be automatically approved.

 In reality, the contents of the zone file have always been publicly available, but it's required asking the DNS the right questions.
-We're excited to learn from others' research on the file, and we encourage other registries who lack an external requirement to publish their zone files to make them more readily accessible.
+We're excited to learn from others' research on the file, and we encourage other registries which lack an external requirement to publish their zone files to make them more readily accessible.

 ### Easing the transition to .gov